 About the name Zayante and the quail logo

-Hundreds of years before the first Europeans arrived in California, the Awaswas band of Ohlone Native Americans settled in Santa Cruz County.
+Thousands of years before the first Europeans arrived in California, the Awaswas-speaking peoples of the Ohlone Native Americans settled in Santa Cruz County.
 Every year they ventured into the mountains to hunt, gather fruits and nuts, and collect supplies for their homes and tools.
 The Sayante were one such band and visited the San Lorenzo Valley each summer.

-The quail that accompanies the Zayante Publishing reflects the abundance of California quail in the Zayante Creek basin.
+The quail reflects the abundance of California quail in the Zayante Creek basin.
 At one point, the Lane family of Sunset magazine fame applied the name Quail Hollow to their ranch above the creek, cementing the association between the quail and Zayante.